When you tune in to your local news, what do you see? Or more importantly, who do you see?

 As consolidation cuts back on the number of TV and radio station owners, women and people of color have fewer chances to become media owners and promote diverse programming.

-The Federal Communications Commission is currently reviewing its media ownership limits.
-A federal court has twice rebuked the FCC for failing to even measure ownership levels, as well as failing to ensure ownership opportunities for everyone.
-The agency is considering relaxing its media ownership rules yet again — which would lead to even more media consolidation and even fewer ownership opportunities for underrepresented communities.
-Free Press is pushing the FCC to create rules that truly promote the virtues of localism and diversity.
+Thanks in large part to Free Press advocacy, the Federal Communications Commission dropped a recent plan to allow more media consolidation.
+At two other points in the last decade, a federal court had twice rebuked the FCC for failing to even measure ownership levels, as well as failing to ensure ownership opportunities for everyone.
+These rulings didn't stop former FCC Chairman Julius Genachowski from floating another proposal to weaken the ownership rules in 2013.
+A Free Press-led coalition campaign helped push FCC Chairman Tom Wheeler to scrap this proposal.
+Free Press is now pushing the FCC to create rules that truly promote the virtues of localism and diversity.